andreaoliveira9/Projeto-AS-1/report/README.md

         return (5, 1)
 ```

-In the Locust script, I defined a task to send order requests to the `ordering-api` endpoint.
+I defined a task to send order requests to the `ordering-api` endpoint.
 The task simulates a user placing an order with specific details.
 I also created a load test shape to maintain a constant load of 5 users per second throughout the test.

 ![LocustRequests](./images/locust_requests.jpg)
 ![LocustCharts](./images/locust_charts.jpg)